effektif/user-docs/docs/integration/connectors.rst

 However, fixed lists in the process definition become difficult to maintain when the data changes frequently or includes a large number of items, such as a list of products or customers.

 With Signavio Workflow, you can also integrate dynamic structured data from other IT systems into your workflows.
-The workflow system communicates with a third-party system using a *connector*, which a customer or a partner implements and hosts.
+The workflow system fetches data from a third-party system using a *connector*, which a customer or a partner implements and hosts.

 A connector provides a web service that translates between the external system and Signavio Workflow.
 The connector implements a defined interface, which Signavio Workflow uses to access data in a format it can use.
-Signavio Workflow and the connector communicate over *HTTP* or *HTTPS*, with *JSON* as the data format.
-The open standards that define HTTP and JSON make it possible to implement connectors in any programming language.
+Signavio Workflow and the connector communicate over *HTTP* or *HTTPS*, which makes it possible to implement connectors in any programming language.

 Using a connector
 -----------------